dw-bws/handbook-citizen-science/pages/what_is_cs.md

-# What is Citizen Science
+# What is Citizen Science TEST

 * The term citizen science was coined by Alan Irwin and Rick Bonney independently of each other
 * Both used the term but give it different meanings.